 What is cloud hosting?

-Cloud hosting is web hosting across multiple physical servers.
+is web hosting across multiple physical servers.
 That means your site can handle huge traffic volume, and if one server goes down, your site won’t be affected as much since your data is split across servers.
 However, cloud hosting can be pretty expensive and only large sites, like Facebook or Google, really need it.
 We’re not saying your site won’t take off and be as big as them one day, but for now don’t worry about that option.

 Managed and unmanaged server plans: What’s the difference?